 Dean of Faculty's Welcome

 Welcome to Northfield Mount Hermon.
-It gives me great pleasure, as dean of faculty, to represent the outstanding faculty who work at NMH.
-I have the utmost respect for educators who believe they can affect change, and I’m proud to work with colleagues who are innovative, creative, and committed to the care of our students.
-Together, we challenge and inspire them to be the best version of themselves.
+It gives me great pleasure, as assistant head of school for academic programs and dean of faculty, to introduce you to our innovative, distinctive NMH experience led by our outstanding faculty.
+I’m proud to work with colleagues who are versatile, creative, committed to caring for students, and who believe they can affect change.
+Together, we challenge and inspire our students to be the best version of themselves.

 Our faculty respect and promote hard work and collaboration.
-We educate the head, heart, and hand of each student, and we lead by example, playing many roles at NMH in addition to teaching, as coaches, advisors, and mentors.
+We educate the head, heart, and hands of each student, and we lead by example, playing many roles at NMH — as coaches, advisors, and mentors — in addition to teaching.
 We are a diverse group of educators who love what we do and are committed to our own continued learning.

-Our goal is simple: to deliver excellence as we support the school’s mission to empower students to act with humanity and purpose.
+Our goal is simple: to deliver excellence as we support the school’s mission to empower students to act with humanity and purpose so they can change the world.
 We help students achieve mastery of subject-specific skills and content, think critically and creatively, and become effective communicators.
-We expect them to set lofty goals, to take risks, and to engage with both the academic material and one another.
+We expect them to set lofty goals, take risks, and engage with both academic material and one another.
 We guide them toward cultural understanding, helping them develop integrity, empathy, and a concern for social justice.

-NMH supports the whole student through our Partnership of 12, which refers to the constellation of adults that work with each student each semester, focusing on personal growth and the pursuit of excellence.
-The partnership ties into our residential-life and advising systems, where students learn life skills and become reliable members of their communities.
-Because our campus is home to students and teachers from around the U.S. and the world, our students become global citizens, embracing a multicultural approach and learning how to be part of an inclusive community.
+NMH supports the whole student through our Partnership of 12, which is the constellation of adults who work with each student throughout the year, focusing on personal growth and the pursuit of excellence.
+The partnership ties into our residential-life and advising systems, where students learn life skills and become reliable community members.
+Advisors partner with students and families to meet them where they are.
+They help students take ownership of the learning process and support them in their journey.
+Because NMH is home to students and teachers from around the U.S. and the world, our students become global citizens, embracing a multicultural approach and learning how to be part of an inclusive community.

 As someone who deeply values education, I am proud of who we are at NMH, and of how well we live out our mission.
 We are a school where students can learn about themselves and the world around them, and become effective agents of change.